ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v40.md

 You can order vSphere 7.0 Update 1a with your VMware vCenter Server® with NSX-T™ instances and VMware vSphere with NSX-T clusters. vSphere 7.0u1a introduces the following support and enhancements:

 * Smaller instance footprint with support for converged management and workload cluster. vSphere 6.7 and NSX-T require eight hosts when using vSAN™ storage and five hosts when using NFS storage. vSphere 7.0u1a enables a footprint of four hosts when using vSAN storage and three hosts when using NFS storage.
-* Full support for the HTML5 vSphere web client
+* Full support for the HTML5 vSphere Web Client
 * Support for Intel® Cascade Lake EVC level
 * The enhanced VMware vSphere Lifecycle Manager (LCM)
 * Enhancements to VMware vSphere Distributed Resource Scheduler (DRS) and VMware vSphere vMotion